 If your product is immature or intended for a niche, you’ll only be able to sell to a subset of accounts.
 This will limit what you can do with territories.

-You can gather this data by asking a few questions on each opportunity or anonymously collecting data from the sales team.
-I would start with the salespeople who are successful and apply a grain of salt to the feedback in struggling territories.
-It could be that their territories were poorly designed, or it could be that they haven’t figured out the right approach with their target audience.
+You can gather this data by anonymously collecting data from the sales team or, if you can get approval, analyzing closed lost data and calling those contacts to ask impartial questions.
+If you're gathering sales feedback, start with the salespeople who are successful and apply a grain of salt to the feedback in struggling territories.
+It could be that their territories were poorly designed, or it could be that they haven't figured out the right approach with their target audience.

 Related posts